kubra-ozdemir/Wish-insight-analysis/README.md

 # Wish Insight Analysis
-I made exploratory data analysis and insight analysis for e-commerce website Wish.
+I made exploratory data analysis and insight analysis for e-commerce website Wish using Python and SQL.